 |I want to||What you want to do with the selected content: |

-Only applies if Publish or Publish and Delete are selected (see above).
+Only applies if Push or Push Remove are selected (see above).

-Only applies if Delete or Publish and Delete are selected (see above).
+Only applies if Remove or Push Remove are selected (see above).

-Whenever you select Delete or Publish & Delete in the push publishing popup window, you schedule dotCMS to perform a Push to Delete on the specified Expire Date.
+Whenever you select Remove or Push Remove in the Push Publish dialog, you schedule dotCMS to unpublish on the specified Expire Date.
 At the specified date and time, dotCMS will unpublish and delete the pushed content from the receiving Endpoint.

-- When you Push to Delete, it does not mean that the selected content will be reverted to an older version.
+- When you Push Remove, it does not mean that the selected content will be reverted to an older version.

 - Instead, on the specified date and time the content included in the push will be removed from the receiving server, and will thus no longer exist on the receiving server at all.

-- Push to Delete only works on content which can be pushed normally.
+- Push Remove only works on content which can be pushed normally.

-- Content which can only be synchronized (Categories and Rules) can not be deleted via a push.
+- Content that can only be synchronized (Categories and Rules) can not be deleted via a push.

 - This option can be useful to ensure that all documents are synchronized between two servers.